 - Transparency helps people manage their health care in a way that makes them feel more confident, prepared and in control.

-The importance of transparency has also been recognized at a national level, and there are new federal regulations, like the 21st Century Cures Act, that also support this perspective.
+The importance of transparency has also been recognized at a national level, and there are new federal regulations like the 21st Century Cures Act, that also supports this perspective.

 What is the 21st Century Cures Act?